blokks/legacy-docs/docs outline.md

 ## All properties
 Besides colors, fonts and sizes, there are more *custom properties* for you to change.
-To get a list of all properties, *right click* anywhere on your page, open the *Developer tools* by clicking *Inspect element* and select the `<html>` tag:
+To get a list of all properties, *right click* anywhere on your page, open the *Developer tools* by clicking *Inspect* and select the `<html>` tag:

 ![Selecting the HTML tag](http://blokks.co/docs/images/allproperties)

 *Pro-tip: Changes made to custom properties are rendered live to screen while editting in the Developer tools.
 However, these changes are temporary and will be lost when refreshing or closing the window.
 So don’t forget to copy/paste them when you’re done.*

-!!!!!
-Filmpje over protip !!!!!
+**!!!!!
+Filmpje over protip !!!!!**

 ## Printable version